-Guidance: Describe whether birth, death, and foetal death registration is compulsory and, if so, for whom.
-Indicate whether the law applies to all births, deaths and foetal deaths that occur in the country.
-Consider all forms of discrimination that may take place, including geography; racial, ethnic or religious groups; marital status (i.e. is registration refused to unwed mothers); nomadic, displaced, native or aboriginal populations; refugees or asylum seekers within the country; foreign nationals born in the country; temporary workers; or any other characteristics.
+foreign nationals born in the country, temporary workers, asylum seekers, and displaced, native and aboriginal populations are included in civil registration.
 Indicate whether and how the law applies to citizens of the country residing abroad.
 Consider whether the law requires the government to take affirmative steps to register people who might not otherwise be able to, such as persons with disabilities, persons who speak other languages, and persons who live in remote areas.
-In the comments section, describe whether the law aligns with best practice and note any recommendations for regulatory reform.
+In the comments section, describe whether the law aligns with best practice and note any opportunities for regulatory reform.

 a.
-Is registration of birth, death and foetal death compulsory and provided for all, regardless of:
+Is Registration of Birth and Death Compulsory and Provided for All, regardless of:

-Birth Death Foetal Death Race, gender, religion, ethnicity, or population group Yes No Yes No Yes No Nationality, residency, or refugee/ asylum status Yes No Yes No Yes No Geography (e.g. remote areas) Yes No Yes No Yes No Objections by person or the family Yes No Yes No Yes No Marital status Yes No Yes No Yes No Other characteristics (e.g. prisoners, persons with disabilities, or who speak native or foreign language) Yes No Yes No Yes No
+Birth Death

+Race, gender, religion, ethnicity, or population Yes Yes

+group No No

+Nationality, citizenship, residency, or refugee/ Yes Yes

+asylum status No No

+Geography (e.g., remote areas) Yes Yes

+No No

+Objections by person or the family Yes Yes

+No No

+Marital status Yes Yes

+No No

+Other characteristics (e.g., prisoners, persons Yes Yes

+with disabilities, or who speak native or foreign language) No No

-Is civil registratio on available t to citizens living ab proad for: Birth: Yes No Death: Yes No Foetal Death: Yes .No
+Is civil registrati on available to citizens living abroad for:

+Birth: Yes No

+Death: Yes No

+Citations:

+Comments: